K-Aditya-25/desrutge-dublin/README.md

 - Database (`-db`): Selected dataset for this simulation.
 - Output file (`-o`): name of the output file.
 - Server (`-s`): ID of the server in the network topology (only in centralized simulations)

+## Reference to the Paper

+This code was originally presented in the following publication:
+> **Alberto Bazán-Guillén, Carlos Beis-Penedo, Diego Cajaraville-Aboy, Pablo Barbecho-Bautista, Rebeca P. Díaz-Redondo, Luis J. de la Cruz Llopis, Ana Fernández-Vilas, Mónica Aguilar Igartua, Manuel Fernández-Veiga**, *"Realistic Urban Traffic Generator using Decentralized Federated Learning for the SUMO simulator"*, IEEE Open Journal of the Communications Society, ISSN: 2644-125X, 8th August 2025, **DOI:** [10.1109/OJCOMS.2025.3597019](https://ieeexplore.ieee.org/document/11121363).

+If you use or modify this code in your research, please cite the paper to acknowledge the original work.

 ## ACKNOWLEDGMENT